 Enterprise risks and opportunities are managed through our Enterprise Risk Management (ERM) function, which includes involvement of key managers throughout the business, our leadership team and our Board of Directors.
+For more about the Board's involvement in risk management, see our 2020 Proxy Statement, pages 29-30.
 The ERM register is populated with risks and opportunities from across the business, including those related to sustainability (environmental, social and governance) topics.
 Aggregated risks and opportunities are then assessed and prioritized based on their impact to the strategy and organization.
 Finally, the outcome of the ongoing ERM process is provided to the Senior Leadership team as inputs to strategy development and to ensure the resilience of our strategy with respect to long-term value creation objectives.
-The most significant business risks and opportunities are reported publicly through our annual 2018 10-K report.
+The most significant business risks and opportunities are reported publicly through our annual 2019 10-K.